haskellcg/Company_Notes/trill_protocol_rfc7177_part_1.md

   These needs are met by a mandatory maximum on the size of TRILL Hellos and by the optional use of MTU testing as described below.

 ## 2.5.
 Purpose of the TRILL Hello Protocol
+  There are three purpose for the TRILL Hello Protocol.
+They are listed below, along with a reference to be the section of this document in which each is discussed:
+  * To determined which RBridge neighbors have acceptable connectivity to be reported as part of the topology
+  * To elect a unique Designated RBridge on broadcast (LAN) links
+  * To determine the MTU with which it is possible to safelt communicate with each RBridge neighbor

+  In Layer 3 IS-IS, all three of these functions are combined.
+Hellos may be padded to the maximum length so that a router neighbor is not discovered if it is impossible to communicate with it using maximum-sized Layer 3 IS-IS packets.
+Also, even if Hellos from a neighbor R2 are received by R1, if connectivity to R2 is not 2-way (i.e., R2 does not list R1 in R2's Hello), then R1 doesnot consider R2 as a Desginated Intermediate System (Designated Router) candidate.
+Because of this logic, it is possible at Layer 3 for multiple Designated Routers to be elected on a LAN, with each representing the LAN as a pseudonode.
+It appears to the topology as if the LAN is now two or more separate LANs.
+Although this is surprising, this does not cause problems for Layer 3.

+  In contrast, this behavior is not acceptable for TRILL, since in TRILL it is important that all RBridges on a link known about each other, and on broadcast (LAN) links that they choose a single RBridge to be the DRB to control the native frame ingress and egress.
+Otherwise, multiple RBridge might ingress/egress the same native frame, forming loops that are not protected by the hop count in the TRILL Header as discussed above.

+  The TRILL Hello Protocol is best understood by focusing separately on each of these functions listed above, which we do in section 3, 4, and 5.

+  One other issue with TRILL LAN Hellos is to ensure that subnets of the information can appear in any single message, and be processable, in the spirit of IS-IS Link State PDUs (LSPs) and complete Sequence Number PDUs (CSNPs).
+LAN TRILL Hello packets, even though they are not padded, can become very large.
+An example where this might be the case is **When some sort of backbone technology interconnects hundreds of TRILL sites over what would appear to TRILL to be a giant Ethernet, Where the RBridge connected to that cloud will perceive that backbone to be a single link with hundreds of neighbors**.
+Thus, the TRILL LAN Hello uses a different Neighbor TLV [RFC7176] that lists neighbors seen for a range of MAC (SNPA) addresses.

 # 3. Adjacency State Machinery
 ## 3.1.
 TRILL Hellos, Ports, and VLANs